CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions: Implementation

-Additionally, the following parameterisations of $F_{2,L}$ structure functions covering a wide range of fractional momentum losses and photon virtualities are currently implemented in CepGen: \begin{itemize} \item the Suri-Yennie \cite{Suri:1971yx} parameterisation, extracted from the experimental observations at low-$Q^2$ of the total $\gamma p$ cross section in several resonances regions, with invariant masses extending from $1.11$ to $18.03~\gev$ ; \item the Fiore et al \cite{Fiore:2002re} modelling of the very low $Q^2$ region from the JLAB/SLAC observations of resonances ; \item the Christy-Bosted \cite{Bosted:2007xd} low-$Q^2$ ($0<Q^2<10~\gev^2$) and low-diffractive mass ($1.1<M_X<3.2~\gev$) modelling, also tuned around the low-mass resonances region ; \item the Szczurek-Uleshchenko parameterisation \cite{Szczurek:1999rd}, valid at low and intermediate $Q^2$ (up to $100~\gev^2$), and intermediate-$x$ values.
-It relies on a shifted value of the factorisation scale ensuring the structure functions convergence at $Q^2\approx 0$ ; \item the Abramowicz-Levin-Levy-Maor (ALLM) parameterisation \cite{Abramowicz:1991xz,Abramowicz:1997ms} of the intermediate, continuum regime.
-Updated fits containing additional HERMES data samples (GD07p/GD11p) \cite{Gabbert:2007bj,Airapetian:2011nu} are also provided ; \item a $F_{2/L}$ grid\footnote{Two-dimensional splines interpolation of a prior grid generation are used for practical reasons, being an extremely time-consuming operation to reproduce for every $Q^2/\xbj$ couple.} built from the MSTW partonic density functions \cite{Martin:2009iq} evaluated at NNLO. \item a hybrid ``LUXlike'' set of structure functions with input from the Christy-Bosted resonance, GD11p/ALLM97 continuum, and any perturbative set described above.
-This composite modelling, described in details in \cite{Luszczak:2018ntp}, is based on the prescription of \cite{Manohar:2017eqh}.
+Additionally, the following parametrizations of $F_{2,L}$ structure functions covering a wide range of fractional momentum losses and photon virtualities are implemented in CepGen: \begin{itemize} \item the Suri-Yennie \cite{Suri:1971yx} parametrization, extracted from the experimental observations at low-$Q^2$ of the total $\gamma p$ cross section in several resonances regions, with invariant masses extending from $1.11$ to $18.03~\gev$ ; \item the Fiore {\em et al.} \cite{Fiore:2002re} modeling of the very low $Q^2$ region from the JLab and SLAC observations of resonances, already implemented in LPAIR and reimplemented in CepGen for historical reason ; \item the Christy--Bosted \cite{Bosted:2007xd} low-$Q^2$ ($0<Q^2<10~\gev^2$) and low-diffractive mass ($1.1<M_X<3.2~\gev$) modeling, also tuned around the low-mass resonances region ; \item the Szczurek--Uleshchenko parametrization \cite{Szczurek:1999rd}, valid at low and intermediate $Q^2$ (up to $100~\gev^2$), and intermediate-$x$ values.
+It relies on a shifted value of the factorization scale ensuring the structure functions convergence at $Q^2\approx 0$ ; \item the Abramowicz--Levin--Levy--Maor (ALLM) parametrization \cite{Abramowicz:1991xz,Abramowicz:1997ms} of the intermediate, continuum regime.
+Updated fits containing additional HERMES data samples (GD07p/GD11p) \cite{Gabbert:2007bj,Airapetian:2011nu} are also provided ; \item a $F_{2/L}$ grid\footnote{Two-dimensional splines interpolation of a prior grid generation are used for practical reasons, being an extremely time-consuming operation to reproduce for every pair of $(\xbj,Q^2)$.} built from the MSTW partonic density functions \cite{Martin:2009iq} evaluated at next-to-next-to-leading order. \item a hybrid ``LUXlike'' set of structure functions with input from the Christy-Bosted resonance, GD11p/ALLM97 continuum, and any perturbative set described earlier.
+This composite modeling, described in details in \cite{Luszczak:2018ntp}, is based on the prescription of \cite{Manohar:2017eqh}.
 A $(\xbj,Q^2)$ mapping of the both structures functions for this set is pictured in Fig.~\ref{fig:luxlike-sf}. \end{itemize}